Open days and events

+Scholarships available, see Fees & Funding section for more information.
 Our MSc in War & Psychiatry will introduce you to ways of understanding how individuals, both members of the armed forces and civilians, prepare for and cope with psychological trauma.
-It is designed to develop the knowledge and skills required to explore the field of human conflict.
-Drawing on multidisciplinary expertise from history, psychology and epidemiology, you will have the opportunity to compare the experiences of different nations to explore both theoretical and practical aspects of the subject.
+It is designed to develop the knowledge and skills required to explore the field of human conflict and it's impact on health and wellbeing.
+Drawing on multidisciplinary expertise from military history, psychology and epidemiology, you will have the opportunity to compare the experiences of different nations and conflicts to explore both theoretical and practical aspects of the subject.
 The course is relevant for careers in military psychiatry and related NGOs, emergency response and anti-terrorist services.
-We will use a delivery method that will ensure students have a rich, exciting experience from the start.
-Face-to-face teaching will be complemented and supported with innovative technology so that students also experience elements of digital learning and assessment.
+We will use a delivery method that combines classroom-based learning with student presentations and discussion groups to explore issues in more detail.

 “For me, undertaking an MSc in War and Psychiatry has been one of the best choices I have ever made.
 The MSc in War and Psychiatry is such a unique and distinguished programme that it often sets me apart from other people with postgraduate degrees. ”